Fillerbuster: Unified Generative Scene Completion Model for Casual Captures: Training Recipe

 \inlineheading{Single-view data sampling} Our single-view data from Shutterstock2D is treated as a single-sequence set with a text prompt and unknown camera ray conditioning.
 In this case, we mask out the raymaps as conditioning and we also mask out the loss for the noise prediction, to not penalize the predictions where we do not have ground truth.
 We use cross-attention with text embeddings.
 In practice, we only use the text to control coarse signals like like brightening the generation by using the word ``bright".

-\inlineheading{Mixed-precision training} We train with \texttt{bfloat16} to reduce memory requirements and speed up training.
+\inlineheading{Training} We train with mixed-precision, using \texttt{bfloat16} to reduce memory requirements and speed up training.
 To stabilize training, we found it was important to perform LayerNorm in \texttt{float32}, and to normalize keys and queries before attention operations~\cite{esser2024scaling}.
+We use multi-node DDP on a Slurm cluster with GPU-based dataloading.

 \inlineheading{Hyperparameters} We use flow matching and logit normal sampling \cite{esser2024scaling}.
 Our learning rate is constant at $10^{-4}$.
 For multi-view training at 256\textsuperscript{2} resolution, we use a batch size of 4 sequences, and a sequence size of 10 for each GPU.
 For single-view training at 256\textsuperscript{2} resolution, we use a batch size of 52 images, where in this case the sequence size is 1.
 We train with 64 A100 GPUs across 8 nodes for 1M steps which takes roughly a month.
 Finally, we train for an additional 100K steps with varying image resolution.
 To implement this, we assign each GPU to a specific resolution with uniform probability and tune the batch size and sequence size to fit within the GPU memory.
 We use the sequence sizes \{20, 20, 10, 5, 2\} for resolutions \{64\textsuperscript{2}, 128\textsuperscript{2}, 256\textsuperscript{2}, 512\textsuperscript{2}, 1024\textsuperscript{2}\}, respectively.